ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

         Since closing our financial year on 30th April 2021, we have been celebrating the record year which was made up of a number of highlights;

-        * Record £5million sales turnover
+        * Record £5Million Sales Turnover

         * Biggest ever growth in one year of 20%